-Depressing the Reset button resets the Signal Monitor after it has been triggered by a fault.
+Depressing the Reset button resets the 2018KCL after it has been triggered by a fault.
 The monitor will remain in the reset mode only if the fault condition has been restored to normal.
 In the event of a monitor hardware or firmware fault (DIAGNOSTIC) the Reset button may not reset the monitor.
 A power-up restart may be required.

 The Reset button also provides control of the Diagnostic Display mode.
-For a complete description of Diagnostic Display operation see Sections Error!
-Reference source not found. and 2.18.
+For a complete description of Diagnostic Display operation see Section 2.18.